reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/psc8y/Measurements/Get-MeasurementCollection.md

 ### -Revert
 Return the newest instead of the oldest measurements.
-Must be used with dateFrom and dateTo parameters
+Must be used with dateFrom and dateTo parameters.
+By default, the results are sorted by the newest measurements first for time series and by the oldest first for legacy measurements

 ```yaml
 Type: SwitchParameter